nearai/aitp/README.md

     # The thread ID that this message belongs to.
     thread_id: str
     # The entity that produced the message.
-    role: str
+    actor: str
-    # The content of the message in array of text, images and capability messages.
+    # The content of the message in an array of text, and capability messages.
     content: List[str]
+    # Files attached to the message.
+    attachments: List[str]
+    # Optional metadata for the message.
+    metadata: dict

 class Capability: